-Not applicable.
-The restriction on the transfers outside the jurisdiction as proposed in the 2015 Amendment Bill (see question 31) will likely be applicable to transfers to service providers and onward transfers as long as the service providers or the transferees of such onward transfers are subject to the APPI as amended.
+The restrictions on the cross-border transfers of PII mentioned in question 31 under the Amendment will be applicable to transfers to service providers.
+They may also be applicable to onward transfers as long as the transferors of such onward transfers are subject to the APPI as amended.